-Rome was not built in a day and it would equally take more than a lifetime to really know the eternal city and all it’s secrets.
-It’s the kind of place that creates an inner struggle; to get off the beaten track is to discover it’s heartbeat but it’s a proportionate requirement that you see it’s popular sights too, the tourist attractions which draw over 10 million visitors a year.
+Rome was not built in a day and it would equally take more than a lifetime to really know the eternal city and all the hidden gems in Rome.
+It’s the kind of place that creates an inner struggle; the desire to get off the beaten path and discover it’s heartbeat but see the required popular sights too.
+Rome’s wonderous attractions draw over 10 million visitors a year.
 (Can you imagine all those selfie sticks?!)

 Tip – don’t miss the angel and the little boy (towards the back) and visit when the sun is low for the best photography light.

 Rome is full of churches, almost a thousand in fact.
 So how do you decide which ones to visit?

 Byzantine, Gothic, Baroque, what is your choice of style?
 Some may blow you away with their detailed mosaics (Basilica of Saint Clement) which started life as a 1st century pagan temple, others hold renaissance artworks by the greats, Michelangelo, Caravaggio and Raphael (Basilica di Sant Agostino) that are priceless yet almost ignored by the masses, real hidden treasures.
 But, Sant Andrea della Valle, a short walk from the Pantheon, nearly knocked me off my feet when I entered the porch.

 The outside facade is so unassuming but the innards stand in bright contrast; gleaming gilded stonework borders rainbow frescos of epic proportions.
 This has to be one of the most beautiful places in Rome!
 Do you remember the Tango advert?
 That’s how I felt.
 Darn it, I’ve taken away the element of surprise for you.
 Nevertheless, I swear you will be nothing but impressed by this gleaming beauty.